martin-eden/EmbeddedCpp-me_Ws2812b/ReadMe.md

 multi-platform code in C lol.
 And they are putting all the fancy color manipulation routines in their libraries.
 Neverending projects.

-More importantly, you can't change LED output pin at runtime there.
+More important, you can't change LED output pin at runtime there.

 * [FastLED](https://github.com/FastLED/FastLED)
 * [Adafruit NeoPixel](https://github.com/adafruit/Adafruit_NeoPixel)